-Participants should be provided with the NLCSP privacy information notice.
+Patients should be provided with the NLCSP privacy information notice.
 They will also receive the notice in the welcome letter from the NCSR once they have been enrolled.

-Requesting a low dose CT scan
+Requesting a low-dose CT scan

-Providers will need to complete a low-dose CT scan request form to refer eligible participants to undertake a lung screen.
-Low-dose CT scan request forms will be made available through clinical information software including Communicare, Best Practice, Medical Director Professional and MMex.
+Providers will need to complete a low-dose CT scan request form to refer eligible patients to undertake a low-dose CT scan.
+Low-dose CT scan request forms are also available through clinical information software including Communicare, Best Practice, MedicalDirector Professional and MMex.
 It is preferred that requesting practitioners use the program-specific form.
-However, if using a usual practice form, then the low-dose CT scan request will need to identify that it is for lung cancer screening and include family history of lung cancer in any first-degree relative (i.e. parent, sibling or child), details of any previous chest CT (if known) and history of any cancer.
+However, if using a usual practice form, then the low-dose CT scan request will need to identify that it is for lung cancer screening, and include:

+- family history of lung cancer in any first-degree relative (i.e. parent, sibling or child), and - details of any previous chest CT (if known); and - history of any cancer.

-The form can be completed and participants enrolled either through the NCSR interface integrated with clinical software or through the NCSR Healthcare Provider Portal.
+The form can be completed and patients enrolled either through the NCSR interface integrated with clinical software or through the NCSR Healthcare Provider Portal.
 All participants need a request for screening.